 - Tulane University (J.D. with honors 1989; Order of the Coif; Notes & Comments Editor, Tulane Law Review); Harvard College (A.B. with honors 1984)

-- Texas, Pennsylvania, Delaware, District of Columbia, U.S. Supreme Court, U.S. Court of Appeals for the Fifth and District of Columbia Circuits, and various federal district courts
+- Texas, Delaware, New York, U.S. Supreme Court, U.S. Court of Appeals for the Fifth and District of Columbia Circuits, and various federal district courts

 Annually ranked as one of the top securities litigators in Texas by Chambers USA (Band 1, 2006-2018)